 As a first step, the taxable person shall request the FTA to reconsider its decision.
 Such request of re-consideration has to be made within 20 business days from the date the person was notified of the original decision of the FTA, and the FTA will have 20 business days from receipt of such application to provide its revised decision.

 If the person is not satisfied with the revised decision of the FTA, it will be able to object to the Tax Disputes Resolution Committee set up for these purposes.
-Objections to the Committee will need to be submitted within 20 business days from the date the person was notified of the FTA’s revised decision, and the person must pay all taxes and penalties subject of objection before objecting to the Committee.
+Objections to the Committee will need to be submitted within 20 business days from the date the person was notified of the FTA’s revised decision, and the person must pay all taxes and penalties subject to the objection before objecting to the Committee.
 The Committee will give its decision regarding the objection within 20 business days from its receipt.

 As a final step, if the person is not satisfied with the decision of the Committee, the person may challenge its decision before the competent court.
 The appeal must be made within 20 business days from the date of the appellant being notified of the Committee’s decision